nothingtoocrazy/alphaplayground/README.md

-#chatbot
+# Soccer game time chatbot app (IN DEVELOPMENT)

+## Stack
+### Back-end
+- Laravel 5.5.43
+- MySQL
+### Front-end
+- Angular 6
+- Some styled components library...
+[Ant Design](https://ng.ant.design/docs/introduce/en) **OR** [PrimeNG](https://www.primefaces.org/primeng/#/)

+## Action plan
-Sprint 1:
+### Sprint 1:
-Soccer Game Time site
-1. Find apis to get game times
+- [ ] Find APIs to get game times
-2. Figure out what format we get data in and create database tables
+- [ ] Figure out what format we get data in and create database tables
-3. Start Creating UI to display game times
+- [ ] Start Creating UI to display game times

-Sprint 2:
+### Sprint 2:
-1. Populate database with dummy data
+- [ ] Populate database with dummy data
-2. Display dummy data from front end
+- [ ] Display dummy data from front end
-3. Start caching game time data in database
+- [ ] Start caching game time data in database
-4. Serve game data to front end
+- [ ] Serve game data to front end

-Sprint 3:
+### Sprint 3:
-1. Build out specific game time info, links, etc
+- [ ] Build out specific game time info, links, etc
-2. Add UI flexibility to restrict game info to specific teams/ regions/ leagues?
+- [ ] Add UI flexibility to restrict game info to specific teams/ regions/ leagues?
-3. Add cron job to collect game time info for database.
+- [ ] Add cron job to collect game time info for database.

-Sprint 4:
+### Sprint 4:
-1. Integrate basic chat bot functionality for specific game time questions
+- [ ] Integrate basic chat bot functionality for specific game time questions
-2. User specific data stored?
+- [ ] User specific data stored?
 So each user has certain league games that show.
-3. Chat bot extra features?
+- [ ] Chat bot extra features?

+## Ideas
-Ideas: for each game display which network is hosting the game.
-And possibly provide links to take you right to the game.
+- For each game, display which network (fox/nbcsn/espn) is hosting the game and provide links to take you right to the game.
+Always have 'r/soccerstreams' as a fallback.

+## Long-term
-Long-term: We want to let the user enter a human-readable question.
-Interpret what they are asking, make collect the data and serve it back to them.
+We want to let the user enter a human-readable question.
+Interpret what they are asking, and collect the data and serve it back to them.